domsson/fakesteak/README.md

 |   tmatrix v1.3       |     ~8 % | ~2.1 M |  87 K | C++      | tmatrix --gap=30,70         |
 | unimatrix 2018/01/09 |    ~11 % | ~9.4 M |  26 K | Python   | unimatrix -b -s=90 -l=o -f  |
 | cxxmatrix 2020/09/27 | ~20-55 % | ~4.5 M | 124 K | C++      | cxxmatrix -s 'rain-forever' |

-Note, however, that some of these other projects offer more features and/or portability.

 ## Support